Shiva Baby: Critical response

 Brian Bromberger of The Bay Area Reporter said it "may be one of the best bisexual films ever made", and Alex de Vore of the Santa Fe Reporter said that the ending is "one of the most meaningful moments of hope ever captured on film".
 Madeline Ducharme of Slate's Outward called Shiva Baby and character Danielle "a step forward for bi representation on screen", and diversity-focused Incluvie's Aspen Nelson said that it "will be remembered as a crucial film of youthful Jewish representation in cinema."
 Sennott's performance was noted as one of the best breakouts of 2020.

 Shiva Baby was praised both as and despite being a feature debut.
 Jon Frosch of The Hollywood Reporter said the film is worthy of comparison to films made by others later in their career, specifically saying it may be a "softer" version of the Coen brothers' A Serious Man.
-Other critics noted Seligman's youth in these terms; in Script magazine, Tom Stempel compared her to Orson Welles "when he made you know what", and, in Vanity Fair, Jordan Hoffman compared her to Steven Spielberg making Duel.
+Other critics noted Seligman's youth in these terms; in Script magazine, Tom Stempel compared them to Orson Welles "when he made you know what", and, in Vanity Fair, Jordan Hoffman compared them to Steven Spielberg making Duel.

 It also received positive reviews for its handling of modern topics.
 Nelson wrote that it "takes a fresh perspective on the [messy millennial] trope that mirrors experience and compels emotion".
 Several critics were impressed that Shiva Baby does not present Danielle's sex work negatively, and Allyson Johnson of The Young Folks felt that while the film is ostensibly coming-of-age, "what makes [it] so instantly transcendent of some of its contemporaries is how much it acknowledges that, despite Danielle's initial presentation, she's still just a brat sometimes".
 Others noted that while Shiva Baby is rooted in its Jewish identity, it is relatable and its awkward comedy universal.
 Frosch felt that the film could have explored some of its themes more deeply, and there were different views on the film's runtime: Kate Taylor of The Globe and Mail felt that it gets stretched long, while Jason Gorber of /Film wrote that the "brisk 77 minute running time means the film never overstays its welcome".

 Various critics praise the characters and ensemble cast at the film's center.
 Juan Antonio Barquin of the Miami New Times wrote that the cast embody the specificity and complex relationships of their characters.
 For The Film Stage, Zhuo-Ning Su compared the ensemble to that of Ma Rainey's Black Bottom, calling them a "group of comedic genius".
 Frosch commented that Seligman's script may lean too much into stereotypes, but this is mitigated by the talented cast.
 In the lead role, Sennott was highlighted in several reviews, with Parker saying that she gave "a wonderful, star making performance".
 Other critics looked at the chemistry of Sennott and Gordon's characters, and highlighted other actors.